Massimo Introvigne

 Massimo Introvigne (born June 14, 1955) is an Italian sociologist of religion, author, and intellectual property attorney.
-He is a co-founder and the managing director of the Center for Studies on New Religions (CESNUR), a Turin-based nonprofit organization which has been described as "the highest profile lobbying and information group for controversial religions".
+He is a co-founder and the managing director of the Center for Studies on New Religions (CESNUR), a Turin-based nonprofit organization that focuses on the academic study of new religious movements.
+It has been described as "the highest profile lobbying and information group for controversial religions".

 Early life and career

 Introvigne was born in Rome, Italy on June 14, 1955.
 Introvigne earned a B.A. in Philosophy from the Pontifical Gregorian University in Rome in 1975, and a J.D. from the University of Turin in 1979.
-He worked for the law firm Jacobacci e Associati as an intellectual property attorney, specialized in domain names.
+He worked for the law firm Jacobacci e Associati as an intellectual property attorney, specializing in domain names.

 He joined Alleanza Cattolica in 1972, a conservative lay Catholic association, for which he has received much criticism.
 From 2008 to 2016, he was the vice-president of the association.
 Beginning in 2012, Introvigne was listed as an "invited professor of sociology of religious movements" at the Salesian Pontifical University in Turin.
 Introvigne is a proponent of the theory of religious economy developed by Rodney Stark.

 In 2012, Introvigne was appointed chairperson of the newly-formed Observatory of Religious Liberty of the Italian Ministry of Foreign Affairs.